Taking A Friendship Quiz: Exploring Best Friend Quizzes

 Can taking friendship quizzes be unhealthy?

-Do you find yourself repeatedly taking quizzes to “test” your closeness with friends and brooding about the results?
+Do you find yourself repeatedly taking friendship quizzes to “test” your closeness with friends and brooding about the results?
 The tendency to dwell on your worries—known as rumination—may reinforce them and lead to negative, conflict-provoking behaviors.

-Typical best friend quiz questions
+Typical best friendship quiz questions

 • Questions about personal history (e.g., “Who was your friend’s first crush?”)